DonaldPaul06/College-Bus-Tracker/README.md

 When the bus starts its trip:

-1. The driver turns on the mobile hotspot.
+1. IoT system turns on.
 2. The ESP32 connects to the hotspot.
+System status updated to **Current location**
 3. The ESP32 sends a heartbeat to the college server every **30 seconds**.
-4. The driver uses a physical button to update the trip status.
-5. When the bus returns to campus, the ESP32 detects the college Wi-Fi.
+4. When the bus returns to campus, the ESP32 detects the college Wi-Fi.
-6. The ESP32 automatically switches to the college network.
+5. The ESP32 automatically switches to the college network.
-7. The system updates the status to **Arrived at Campus**.
+6. The system updates the status to **Arrived at Campus**.

 The dashboard displays the current bus status, last ping time, elapsed time, and the complete trip log for the day.